 Located on a mostly residential section of Prince Street just north of Salem Street, Parziale's is a real neighborhood spot that doesn't see the foot traffic of places on Salem Street or (especially) Hanover Street.
-The shop is actually within shouting distance of the very popular Bova's Bakery at the corner of Prince and Salem, but it doesn't get anything close to the crowds that that spot gets, which is good in a way because Parziale's is downright tiny, with the front area including counters displaying its products, the back area including ovens, food prep sections, and storage areas, and, well, that's about it.
-The shop got its start in the early 20th century, and it certainly still has the feel of an old-world bakery both outside and in.
+The shop is actually within shouting distance of the popular Bova's Bakery at the corner of Prince and Salem, but it doesn't get anything close to the crowds that that spot gets, which is good in a way because Parziale's is downright tiny, with the front area including counters displaying its products, the back area including ovens, food prep sections, and storage areas, and, well, that's about it.
+The shop actually got its start way back in the early 20th century, and it certainly still has the feel of an old-world bakery both outside and in.

-Parziale's offers the type of items that you might expect from an Italian bakery, including all kinds of breads (including an excellent scali along with Tuscan, ciabatta, braided rolls, and so much more), cookies, biscotti, and pastries.
+Parziale's offers the type of items that you might expect from an Italian bakery, including all kinds of breads (including an excellent scali along with Tuscan, ciabatta, braided rolls, and more), cookies, biscotti, and pastries.
 And then there is the bakery pizza, which is a classic tomato and cheese pie with a thick and spongy crust, a rich and slightly sweet sauce, just a hint of oil, and golden-brown cheese on top.
 The pizzas are cooked in large trays, cut into squares, and offered to customers to take home and reheat or to eat as is at room temperature (and both options are perfectly acceptable, as this type of pizza is terrific served cold).
-Overall, the slices served at Parziale's are awfully close in quality to that of the aforementioned Galleria Umberto, though it is pretty difficult to reach the greatness of that spot (and you can dine in there, enjoying a hot slice with a cup of wine).
+Overall, the slices served at Parziale's are awfully close in quality to that of the aforementioned Galleria Umberto, though it is pretty difficult to reach the greatness of that spot (and you can dine in there, enjoying a hot slice with a cup or two of wine).
 So does Umberto's get the nod over Parziale's?
-Let's just say it's "too tough to call," so best to try both and decide for yourself.
+Let's just say it's "too tough to call," so it's best best to try both and decide for yourself.